jchurchman100/MeterTracker/MeterIssueDash/README.md

 This is the Java Servlet controlling the other components in the application.
 You may think of it as the "C" in MVC while "dashboard.jsp" can be viewed as the "V".

 ### @Resource
-The Resource tag at the top of the page "@Resource(name="jdbc/********")" tells the Server Application where to find your database and sets your DataSource object to point to it.
+The Resource tag at the top of the page "@Resource(name="jdbc/********")" tells the server application where to find your database and sets your dataSource object to point to it.
 The value set for name should be the name of your resource as set in your context.xml.

 ### init()
 The first method run by the app.
-This will point your "dashboardDbUtil" object to the connection pool using the dataSource object.
+This will point your dashboardDbUtil object to the connection pool using the dataSource object.

 ### doGet()
-Interaction with the database is performed through the doGet method which performs as a HTTP GET method.
-Upon receiving a GET request from the dashboard.jsp the method will read the command parameter passed to it in the request parameter will perform one of two methods(aggregateMeters(), listMeters()) based on the value through the switch() statement.
-By default doGet will run aggregateMeters(request,response).
+Interaction with the database is performed through the doGet() method which performs as a HTTP GET method.
+Upon receiving a GET request from the dashboard.jsp the method will read the command parameter passed to it through the request object and will execute the appropriate case in the switch statement.
+By default doGet() will run aggregateMeters().

 *For the Servlet to perform new commands a new case should be added to the switch() statement.*